-While the level of prudence has been in accordance with the past and current risk profile and risk appetite of management, the risk appetite as well as the target level of prudence of the life claim provisions have been changing and consequently the prudence has been decreasing gradually to the targeted lower level.
-The financial effect of a release of respective components of IBNR improved net result of the period, by a decrease in Net benefits and claims from insurance and investment contracts.
+While the level of prudence has been in accordance with actual risk profile and risk appetite of management, the risk appetite as well as the target level of prudence of the life claim provisions have been changing and consequently the prudence has been decreasing gradually to the targeted lower level.
+The financial effect of a release of respective components of IBNR improved the profit of the period, by a decrease in Net benefits and claims from insurance and investment contracts.